department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <div class="feature" markdown=“1”>

 ### Can I get VA education benefits to study at a foreign school?
-You can get education benefits if you qualify for—or already get—VA educational assistance and **both of the following are true for you**:
+You can get education benefits if you qualify for—or already get—VA educational assistance and you meet both of the requirements listed below.

+**Both of these must be true:**
   - We’ve approved your program, **and**
   - Your program is at an institution of higher learning where you’ll earn a standard college degree or something of equal value at that foreign school